 Life outside the academic bubble.
 But beyond my classroom teaching, my natural instinct was to engage myself in the actual world of social dynamics itself.
 And although I remained active in academic life at the university and around the state of Alabama, Martha and I quickly left the academic neighborhood surrounding the university and moved downtown, where our closest friends were the young businessmen, bankers, lawyers, etc. that directed the life of the city of Mobile itself.
 Also I did contract work for an international organization seeking a diplomatic solution between the U.S. and France over the politics of town-twinning.
 And I soon expanded research operations as a consultant with banks and businesses in the American South on the matter of "political risk" (actually, mostly economics!) – that is, the risk involved in overseas lending and investment.
 I even had the occasion to offer a contract course on this subject held over the summer of 1983 at the London School of Economics.

 Observing "Watergate."
-Of course I was as interested in American domestic politics as I was in matters of foreign diplomacy — and like the rest of America, found myself following the Watergate scandal focused on the Nixon presidency.
-Very interestingly, my old friend Courtney had worked for Nixon as legal liason between the Department of Defense and the White House, but had decided to come away from the D.C. political scene just prior to the 1972 election campaign.
+Of course I was as interested in American domestic politics as I was in matters of foreign diplomacy – and like the rest of America, found myself following the Watergate scandal focused on the Nixon presidency.
+Very interestingly, my old friend Courtney had worked for Nixon as legal liaison between the Department of Defense and the White House, but had decided to come away from the D.C. political scene just prior to the 1972 election campaign.
 By doing so he avoided getting caught up himself in that scandal!
 Anyway, knowing Washington politics first-hand, I realized that I was looking at political interest rather than national law as being at the heart of the matter.
-Nixon's huge electoral win in November of 1972 (based in part not only on his successful removal of American ground troops from Johnson's disaster in Vietnam but also his relaxing of Cold War tensions with his diplomatic openings to China and Russia) had stung the Democratic Party greatly.
-Nonetheless despite the huge loss in the presidential election, they still commanded a large majority in both houses of Congress.
-Therefore I knew that Nixon would still have a hard time dealing with Congress.
-I just had no idea of how much that would be the case!

 Neither of us at that point looked to God or anything else other than our own well-cultivated abilities to direct our lives – abilities which however were now failing us terribly.
 This spun me into an existential darkness, one lasting month after month until it became year after year, a time period in which we could find no exit out of this darkness.

-Finally it all proved too much for me — and I woke up in early January of 1983, fully resolved to abandon my marriage and my teaching job.
+Thus it was that I woke up in early January of 1983, fully resolved to abandon my marriage and my teaching job.
 I simply wanted to escape to some place where there would be no high expectations, no great responsibilities that I was forced to live up to.
-At this point, accepting failure seemed far easier than attempting to make things work out — only to see things repeatedly fail, no matter how much effort was put into the struggle.
+At this point, accepting social "insignificance" seemed far easier than constantly grasping for success – only to see things repeatedly fail, no matter how much effort was put into the struggle.
 I was emotionally and spiritually exhausted.

 A slow recovery.
-But that next year brought deep changes to my very emptied-out soul — but also to Martha, already returning to her earlier Christian faith, and who upon her return to Texas immediately met the man she would marry a year later.
+But that next year brought deep changes to my very emptied-out soul – but also to Martha, already returning (well ahead of me) to her earlier Christian faith, and who upon her return to Texas immediately met the man she would marry a year later.
 It would take me a bit longer to go down the Christian trail than was the case for Martha.

 But others, out of a deep concern for the darkness that hung over me, began to invite me down bits and pieces of that Christian path.
 And indeed, by those same bits and pieces, I began to take deeper note of the very different journey that these dear souls so easily embraced – one not particularly directed towards social status and material success.